Unidata/netcdf-java-ng/.github/CONTRIBUTING.md

 To get started contributing to a THREDDS project, the first thing you should do is [sign up for a free account on GitHub](https://github.com/join).

 ### <a name="gh-fork"></a>Fork the Unidata netcdf-java project
-Once you have an account, go ahead and [fork](https://github.com/unidata/netcdf-java#fork-destination-box) the netCDF-java project.
+Once you have an account, go ahead and [fork](https://github.com/unidata/netcdf-java#fork-destination-box) this project.
-By forking the project, you will have a complete copy of the netCDF-java project, history and all, under your personal account.
+By forking the project, you will have a complete copy of the Next Generation netCDF-java project, history and all, under your personal account.
-This will allow you to make pull requests against the Unidata netCDF-java repository, which is the primary mechanism used to add new code to the project (even Unidata developers do this!).
+This will allow you to make pull requests against the Unidata Next Generation netCDF-java repository, which is the primary mechanism used to add new code to the project (even Unidata developers do this!).

 ### <a name="gh-pull-ud-ncj"></a>Pull down local copy of the Unidata netCDF-java project
 After cloning the Unidata repository, you can pull down the source code to your local machine by using git:

-`git clone --origin unidata git@github.com:Unidata/netcdf-java.git` (for ssh)
+`git clone --origin unidata git@github.com:Unidata/netcdf-java-ng.git` (for ssh)

 or

-`git clone --origin unidata https://github.com/Unidata/netcdf-java.git` (for http)
+`git clone --origin unidata https://github.com/Unidata/netcdf-java-ng.git` (for http)

 Note that these commands reference the Unidata repository.